 A: Academic guidance, as defined below and reported in MSIS:

+Communicate with other school staff regarding the identified needs of priority students and inform them of your work to help students stay on track to graduate or promote to next grade level.

 Develop the student's High School and Beyond Plan unique to intended school of graduation.

 Promote participation in available supplemental instruction to help the student stay on track to complete graduation requirements in not more than 5 years of high school.